 Basic theories of profit maximization were inadequate in explaining Proposers’ behavior, and did not provide an explanation for differences in beliefs or choice frequencies across information conditions.
 A theory of social norms predicted, however, that participants would be focused on different fairness norms when we manipulated their first- and second-order fairness beliefs and that their behavior would vary accordingly.
-We replicated the basic findings of Bicchieri & Chavez (2010) by showing that the frequency of (8,2) was highest in the limited condition, in which Proposers could take advantage of the opacity of the source of their offer, and that the frequency of Coin was highest the full condition, in which Proposers could not ignore normative expectations to make a fair offer.
+We replicated the basic findings of Bicchieri & Chavez (2010) by showing that the frequency of (8,2) was highest in the limited condition, in which Proposers could take advantage of the opacity of the source of their offer, and that the frequency of Coin was highest in the full information condition, in which Proposers could not ignore normative expectations to make a fair offer.
 Proposers’ beliefs varied in informative ways, revealing that the fairness of (8,2) and Coin and beliefs about whether (8,2) would be accepted were important directions of variation, and moreover, that they jointly explained choices.
 Choice patterns across conditions also followed patterns that were predicted by a theory of social norms, and individuals could be separated into two classes based on their choice patterns: those who generally offered (5,5) and believed (8,2) was unfair and unlikely to be accepted, and those who offered Coin or (8,2) whenever their likelihood of acceptance was high and who believed (8,2) was generally fair and likely to be accepted.

 By measuring Proposers’ beliefs about the fairness of each option and their beliefs about whether others considered each option to be fair, we were able to directly assess the presence and type of norm manipulation.
 In the full information condition, Proposers adopted an interpretation of the norm that best suited them by offering Coin.
 Under one theory of norm manipulation, Proposers could have considered Coin to be unfair but believed that Responders considered it to be fair.
-However, this was not the case; Proposers both believed was fair and believed that others considered it fair.
+However, this was not the case; Proposers both believed Coin was fair and believed that others considered it fair.
 Moreover, Proposers exhibited self-serving biases in their beliefs when compared to Responders.
 Thus, in our data, norm manipulation did not operate as an explicit, calculating process in which individuals assessed whether others viewed each option as normatively acceptable, and then selected the one that best suited them.
 Instead, it operated as an implicit process in which individuals’ self-serving biases in assessing the normative acceptability of different options drove behavior, consistent with the interpretations of Knez & Camerer (1995) of their behavioral data.

-We also the presence of norm evasion – the deliberate, private violation of a social norm.
+We also found direct evidence consistent with the presence of norm evasion – the deliberate, private violation of a social norm.
 Despite their beliefs that (8,2) was unfair and was considered unfair by others in the limited condition, Proposers chose (8,2).
 Because Proposers’ choices were private, they intentionally ignored normative expectations in order to evade a norm of fairness with impunity.